Gohan: Dragon Ball Super

-Months later, Gohan, along with the Z fighters, await for the arrival of Moro, who is approaching Earth.
-Gohan fights off Moro and henchmen long enough for Goku and Vegeta to arrive back to Earth.
+Months later, Gohan, along with the Z fighters, await the arrival of Moro, who is approaching Earth.
+Gohan fights off Moro and his henchmen long enough for Goku and Vegeta to arrive back on Earth.
 Gohan then lends Goku some of his energy to help kill Moro.

-When the resusciated Red Ribbon Army plots to once again get back at Goku and his family for its destruction, a disguised Piccolo takes advantage of it and uses this event as a way to motivate Gohan, who has gone somewhat docile from peacetime and his studying, to getting back into top form as his father was offworld training.
-Having witnessed his young daughter, Pan's kidnapping, an enraged Gohan is led to the Army's hidden base to confront its leaders, finding himself contending with the new androids, Gamma 1 and 2 alongside Piccolo.
-After Cell Max (a recreation of the original Cell) is awakened prematurely courtesy of a dying Magenta, Gohan, alongside his friends, deal with the monster.
-Witnessing Cell Max seemingly killing Piccolo, Gohan, in a fit of intense rage, breaks his limits and awakens his "Beast" form.
+Gohan appears as the supporting protagonist of Dragon Ball Super: Super Hero, alongside his mentor, Piccolo, rather than his father and Vegeta, both having trained off-world.
+In the film, when the resusciated Red Ribbon Army plots to once again get back at Goku and his family for its destruction, a disguised Piccolo takes advantage of it and uses this event as a way to motivate Gohan, who has gone somewhat docile from peacetime and his studying, to getting back into top form as his father was offworld training.
+Having witnessed his young daughter Pan's kidnapping, an enraged Gohan is led to the Army's hidden base to confront its leaders, finding himself contending with the new androids, Gamma 1 and 2, alongside Piccolo.
+After Cell Max (a recreation of the original Cell) is awakened prematurely courtesy of a dying Magenta, Gohan, alongside his friends, deals with the monster.
+Witnessing Cell Max seemingly killing Piccolo, Gohan, very similarly to his awakening against the original Cell as a child, snaps and unleashes a never-before-seen transformation in an explosive rage, referred to as the "Beast" state.
 Swiftly retaliating and without hesitation, Gohan unleashes his final attack against Cell Max, assisted by Piccolo, killing the abomination and saving the world.
+After sensing Gohan's ki, Goku visits Earth and convinces Gohan, along with Goten and Trunks, to come fight on Beerus' planet.
+Gohan spars with Goku, revealing to him his newly acquired Beast form and how he can tap into his anger, but subdue it before losing control.
+This, in turn, prompts Goku to set up a training match between Gohan and Broly, in hopes that he can help Broly control his anger, successfully doing so in their fight.
+Vegeta grows impatient and jumps in to fight, along with Goku, Trunks, and Goten, in a massive Saiyan brawl.
+After they're all worn out, they have supper and leave to go back to Earth, where Goku accompanies Gohan and Piccolo to pick Pan up from school.